vuongducphuong/documentation/content/applications/finance/accounting/get_started/cheat_sheet.rst

 - **recorded as another transaction**: bank transfer, direct charge, etc.

 Odoo should automatically reconcile most transactions; only a few should need manual review.
-When the bank reconciliation process is finished, the balance on the bank account in Odoo should match the bank statement's balance.
+When the bank reconciliation process is finished, the balance on the bank account in Leansoft should match the bank statement's balance.

 .. rst-class:: checks-handling